fbellame/voice-surveys/readme.md

 # Multi-Campaign Survey Agent Architecture

 This project allows you to deploy a survey agent on an AWS EC2 instance that can serve multiple users, each participating in different campaigns (with different prompts and questions).
-The agent dynamically loads the relevant campaign and questions for each user session based on the room name, and stores all call and answer data in a central database (Supabase/Postgres).
+The agent dynamically loads the relevant campaign and questions for each user session based on the room name, and stores all call and answer data through a REST API (with Supabase/Postgres backend).

+## 🚀 New API-Based Architecture

+The system has been refactored to use a REST API instead of direct database calls, providing:

+- **Better Security**: API authentication and authorization
+- **Improved Scalability**: API can be scaled independently
+- **Anonymous Surveys**: Support for generic links without user registration
+- **Async Operations**: Non-blocking API calls for better performance
+- **Flexible Integration**: Easy integration with external applications

 ## How It Works
 - **Multiple users** can call in simultaneously.